elprs/Vegan_e-shop/README.md

 C#
 Visual Studio
 SQL Server
+web.API
+REST API

 HTML5/CSS
-ASP.NET MVC
-Internet Browsers
-web.API
-Paypal.sandbox (tutorial μονοι μας)
+Paypal.sandbox
-JavaScript
-JQuery
+JavaScript/ JQuery
 Bootstrap 4

 Methodology
-The team of 4 implemented a scrum working approach.
+The team implemented a scrum working approach.
 A weekly meeting determined the decisions that needed to be made.
 The use of Trello supported individual independence and team collaboration on tasks.
 A 10 minute meeting happened daily in addition to particular module oriented meetings.

 The use of GitHub collaboration tools were used.

 The S.O.L.I.D principles were followed.

-Milestones and Time plan
-The project was completed in a month.